mcollison/personalised-learning/README.md

 # personalised-learning
-landing page should be set to quizzes.php
+Landing page should be quizzes.php.
+Database needs to be populated and username, dbname and password should be updated in connect.php before deployment.